m-lab/website/_pages/bigquery_quickstart.md

 ![Updates to Terms of Service]({{ site.baseurl }}/images/bqquickstart/2_accept_bq_terms.png)

 After you agree to the terms of service, your Google Cloud Platform should look like the image below.
-M-Lab datasets, tables, and views can be displayed by clicking the project text, `measurement-lab` in the left column under **Resources**.
+M-Lab datasets, tables, and views can be displayed by clicking the project text `measurement-lab` in the left column under **Resources**.

 ![measurement-lab Project in Google Cloud Platform console]({{ site.baseurl }}/images/bqquickstart/3_measurement_lab_proj.png)